Gate to Gate| Vancouver – San Francisco

 Day 2: Sail to Prevost Island

-We’ll wake up and have a lovely breakfast before casting off the lines and heading out under the Lion’s Gate Bridge out of Vancouver to our first destination, Prevost Island.
-Amongst the gorgeous backdrop of mountains, we’ll set sail for our lovely day sail.
-We’ll arrive in the afternoon after finding our way through some of the Gulf Islands to anchor where we’ll spend the night.
-Nothing like a wonderful meal on deck at anchor with the sunset!
+We’ll wake up and have a hearty breakfast before casting off the lines and heading out under the Lion’s Gate Bridge out of Vancouver to our first destination, Prevost Island.
+Against the gorgeous backdrop of mountains, we’ll set sail for our first sail.
+After finding our way through some of the Gulf Islands, we’ll arrive in the afternoon, and we’ll spend the night on anchor.
+There’s nothing like a wonderful meal on deck at anchor at sunset!

 Day 3: Island Exploration

-After a delicious breakfast, we’ll explore in the morning ashore, from the orchards to the point.
-We’ll hike from the beach where we’ll land with the dinghy, out to the lighthouse overlooking Trincomali Channel.
-After a delicious lunch we’ll pop around the corner to Bedwell Harbour, keeping an eye out for whales as we go.
+After a delicious breakfast, we’ll explore ashore, from the orchards to the point.
+We’ll land in the dinghy and hike from the beach out to the lighthouse overlooking Trincomali Channel.
+After a delicious lunch, we’ll pop around the corner to Bedwell Harbour, keeping an eye out for whales as we go.
 We’ll spend the night on anchor.

 Day 4: Sail to Port Angeles

 In the morning, we’ll pick anchor and head through the islands making our way to Port Angeles.
 It will be a bit of a longer sail than our first, but everything will start to feel quite familiar as we make our way.
-Hopefully we’ll spot some good wildlife and fingers crossed for seeing the resident pods of Orcas!
+Hopefully we’ll spot some good wildlife and if we are lucky, see the resident pods of Orcas!
 We’ll arrive in time to clear customs and immigration into the US and spend the night alongside on the dock.

 Day 5: Olympic Peninsula Adventure